[Serial] I Want to Ride Inamura Jane (1) - In Search of Keisuke Kuwata's "Summer" -

 Ami : Catharsis...

-※This story is a fiction.
+*This story is fiction.

-Written by: Junsei Shaku (Chairman of Shonan Rock'n'Roll Center AGAIN, Buddhist scholar)
+Written by: Shaku Junsei (Chairman of Shonan Rock'n'Roll Center AGAIN, Buddhist scholar)

 Born in 1989 at a temple in Chigasaki City.
 Specializes in Japanese Pure Land Buddhism and Japanese intellectual history.
 In commemoration of the 40th anniversary of Southern All Stars, Shinko Music published a book summarizing the Chigasaki sound culture of artists such as Keisuke Kuwata, Yuzo Kayama, Kunihiko Kase, and Kiyohiko Ozaki, entitled "Our Chigasaki Story: The Genesis of Japanese Pop Music, Chigasaki Sound History."